 7| Continue to work around the terrarium, digging holes, inserting plants, and firming each plant into its position.
 Keep in mind, for a terrarium that’s meant to look great instantly, tuck your plants close together—they can always be groomed later as they grow.

 9| Air plants make a wonderful little accent in a terrarium.
 Because they thrive with absolutely no soil (the humidity in the terrarium will keep them happy), they don’t need to take up a “parking space.”
 Just wedge them where you need a pop of color.

 10| Then insert your bling.
 Anything from nature works—I love to use faux mushrooms (and yes—real mushrooms have occasionally sprouted and done no harm, much to my delight).
 This one looks exactly like the genuine article and has a “leg” to insert it and keep it stable.

 12| Just add water.
 But only give the terrarium a light watering to slightly dampen the soil.
 Even a large terrarium such as this one will need less than a cup of water.
 If your terrarium is open, water it once every 10 days or so (depending on the weather).
 Finally, if it’s a closed terrarium, air it out for a few hours every two to three weeks, and then water it if there is no condensation on the glass when you cover it up again.

 - Get Martin’s six tips for terrarium care and enjoyment.

 - Learn more about Martin at TovaMartin.com.

-- Tova Martin’s book, The New Terrarium: Creating Beautiful Displays for Plants and Nature (Clarkson Potter, 2009), is available from Amazon.
+- Tova Martin’s book, The New Terrarium: Creating Beautiful Displays for Plants and Nature (Clarkson Potter, 2009), is available on our Flower Magazine web store.